thegodone/molds-branch/trunk/doc/README.txt

       -options
        "method", "total_steps", "electronic_state", "max_gradient", "rms_gradient",
-       and "dt" are prepared as options.
+        "dt", "initial_trust_radius" and "max_norm_step" are prepared as options.

        "method" should be set as "conjugate_gradient", "steepest_descent", or "bfgs".
        The default of the "method" is conjugate gradient.